fabiomarreco/BlogSource/source/_posts/2017-12-28-a-generic-visitor-pattern-in-c.markdown

 (Or) --> (ProductMatchesCategory:\n**Electronics**)
 {% endplantuml %}

- This behavior, if effectively another desig
+ This if effectively another design pattern called [Composite](https://en.wikipedia.org/wiki/Composite_pattern) as each part of the expression tree has uniform behavior.
+ Every time we talk about Composites, the **Visitor** pattern should come to mind.